joelfmrodrigues/demos/PnP Controls/README.md

 # PnP Controls

 This guide demonstrates how to use PnP reusable controls, property pane controls and PnPJS library on SPFx solutions.
 It was created for demonstration purposes only.
-If creating a solution to be used on production, you need to also account for other scenarios (like using data and mock services, tests, error handling, etc).
+If creating a solution to be used on production, you need to also account for other scenarios (like using data services and mock data, tests, error handling, etc)

 ## Before the demo